Techscq/translatable-criteria/src/docs/core-concepts/en.md

 - `alias`: A **single, canonical alias** for the entity.
 - `fields`: An array with the names of the available fields.
 - `identifier_field`: A **mandatory** field that uniquely identifies an entity.
-- `joins`: An array defining possible join relationships, each with its own `alias` and `target_source_name`.
+- `relations`: An array defining possible join relationships, including the fields to join on (`local_field`, `relation_field`, etc.).
 - `metadata`: (Optional) An object to store arbitrary, translator-specific information or configuration relevant to the entire entity this schema represents.

 **`GetTypedCriteriaSchema`:**
 This is a helper function used to define schemas.
 Its main advantage is that it preserves the literal types of the `fields`, `alias`, and `identifier_field`, which allows for more robust autocompletion and type validation when building criteria.
 This avoids the need to use type assertions (like `as const`) in the schema definition, while also ensuring the schema structure (including `identifier_field` validity) is correct.

-Schemas are provided to the `CriteriaFactory` when creating `Criteria` instances, allowing the library to validate that the fields, aliases, and joins used are correct.
+Schemas are provided to the `CriteriaFactory` when creating `Criteria` instances, allowing the library to validate that the fields and relation aliases used are correct.

 ### Identifier Field (`identifier_field`)